China Eastern Airlines Flight 5398: Event summary

 Later investigation revealed that the crew of Flight MU5398 violated the approaching protocol at Fuzhou airport, and did not cooperate well with the air traffic controller.
 The cause of the accident was ruled to be pilot error.

-After the event
+Aftermath

-China Eastern Airlines continues to use Flight number MU5398, but it has changed to the route from Chongqing Jiangbei International Airport to Shanghai Pudong International Airport via Wenzhou Longwan International Airport, served by the Boeing 737.
+China Eastern Airlines continues to use Flight number MU5398, but it has changed to the route from Chongqing Jiangbei International Airport to Shanghai Pudong International Airport via Wenzhou Longwan International Airport, served by the Boeing 737, but this flight has been suspended by the end of February 2024.

 Fuzhou Yixu Airport was built in 1944 as a military airport.
 From 1974 it served for both civilian and military use, and was served by many domestic and international airlines.
 Due to the runway length and the increasing air traffic, a new civilian airport was proposed in 1991.
 On June 23, 1997, Fuzhou Changle International Airport opened for operation.
 Fuzhou Yixu Airport returned to military use only.